Kr1shna02/CEH-v12/module_02/Footprinting and Reconnaissance.md

 ## Information Obtained in Footprinting:
 + Organization Information - employee details, contact nos, about organisation etc.
-+ Network Information - Domain and sub-domains, Network blocks, Network topology, trusted routers, and firewalls, Whois records o DNS records and related information
++ Network Information - Domain and sub-domains, Network blocks, Network topology, trusted routers, and firewalls, Whois records, DNS records and related information
 + System Information - OS, webservers, technology's and applications used.

 ## Footprinting Methodology
 ![alter txt](https://github.com/Kr1shna02/CEH-v12/blob/main/images/footprinting.png)

-# Section 01- Footprinting through Search Engines
+# Footprinting through Search Engines
 ## Footprinting Using Advanced Google Hacking Techniques
 operator:serach_term
 Any Keyword can be specified before the operator.It is used to search for particular keyword in the particular searh query.